Serving all people by providing personalized health and wellness through exemplary care, education and research.

 When you arrive at the hospital, you will be asked fill out certain forms.
 You will then change into a gown.
 An IV (intravenous) line will be inserted into your arm.
 This provides fluids and medications.
 You’ll meet with your anesthesiologist or nurse anesthetist to discuss the medication that helps you sleep during surgery.
 Ask any questions you have at this time.
 Before surgery begins, you’ll be given general anesthesia to put you into a deep sleep.
 A soft tube called a catheter may be placed into your bladder to drain urine.

 Your surgery may be done through one incision in your abdomen.
 This is called open surgery.
 The incision may be several inches long.
 Or, the surgery may be done laparoscopically.
 This means the surgeon makes several small incisions.
 A laparoscope (a thin telescope-like tube) is then placed into one of the small incisions.
 This allows your doctor to view the surgery on a video monitor, and to operate through the small incisions.

 Part or all of the rectum is resected (removed).
 Part or all of the sigmoid colon may also be removed.
 The anus may be removed as well.

-If the rectum remains, the colon may be reconnected to it.
+If some of the rectum or anus remains, the colon may be reconnected to it.
 This is called an anastomosis.

 If the rectum and anus are removed, a colostomy is done.
 This creates a new opening in the abdomen so waste can leave the body.

 Once surgery is done, you’ll be taken to a recovery room.

 Below are the two types of rectal surgery.
 Your doctor can discuss these with you.